-The Secure Copy Protocol, also known as SCP, has now become the Internet's standard method to copy files securely between a local host or between two remote hosts.
-Whereas FTP was once king, it has now become mostly obsolete since the data transferred is not encrypted and can be easily intercepted.
-Nowadays, it is preferable to stick to SCP or SFTP to transfer files as both protocols are using SSH (Secure Shell) to communicate.
+The Secure Copy Protocol, known as SCP, is the Internet’s standard method to copy files between two hosts.
+Whereas FTP used to be the norm, it has become obsolete since the data transferred is unencrypted and can be intercepted.
+It is preferable to stick to SCP or SFTP to transfer files as both protocols are using SSH to communicate.

 In this tutorial, I will show you some examples of how to use SCP to copy files over two computers:

 - How to SCP from a remote host to your local computer;

 - How to SCP from your local computer to a remote host;

 - How to SCP between two remote hosts;

 Note that the SCP command line tool is available on MS Windows, Mac OSX and Linux operating systems and the syntax is the same.

 In order to use SCP to download a single file to your local host, use this command:

 scp username@hostname:path/to/remote/file.txt /path/to/local/destination

 You can also use a wildcard (*) to download multiple files at a time: